FieldInfo::SetValue Method (Object^, Object^, BindingFlags, Binder^, CultureInfo^)

 public: virtual void SetValue( Object^ obj, Object^ value, BindingFlags invokeAttr, Binder^ binder, CultureInfo^ culture ) abstract

 The object whose field value will be set.

 A field of Binder that specifies the type of binding that is desired (for example, Binder.CreateInstance or Binder.ExactBinding).

 A set of properties that enables the binding, coercion of argument types, and invocation of members through reflection.
-If binder is a null reference (Nothing in Visual Basic), then Binder.DefaultBinding is used.
+If binder is null, then Binder.DefaultBinding is used.

 The software preferences of a particular culture.

 The caller does not have permission to access this field.

 The obj parameter is null and the field is an instance field.